bruno-sardine/Jura-Recipes/README.md

 Product Carousel: Milk, Milk Foam, 2x Ristretto, 2x Espresso, 2x Coffee, Ristretto, Coffee, Latte Macchiato, Flat White

 ###### Interesting Info
+- At finest grind setting + Bean 4, 1oz espresso extraction time is 9.2 seconds.
+At grind setting 3, extraction was 7.6 seconds.
+Bean 5 might make it go to 10 seconds.
+Also note my 1oz size, NOT the default 1.5oz size which would certainly give you a 10-11 second extraction.
+I'm cool with 9.2 seconds.
 - 25g of water used to clean the coffee spout
 - "Hot Water" and "Hot Water for Tea": 175 degrees.
 I'm not sure why there are 2 product settings for this.